mozaik-association/mozaik/docs/Contacts Module.md

 When two people have the same address, they can be placed in co-residence.
 It is also possible to add a contact directly to an existing co-residence in the contact form

+!!! abstract "The goal of teh co-residencies"

-Co-residences allow you to :
+    Co-residencies allow you to :

-- Avoid duplication
+    - Avoid duplicates within your contacts database
     - Link people from the same family to each other
     - Avoid sending two letters to the same address

 ??? question "How to create a co-residence ?"